SeanDrum/antistasi-docs-preview/reference/missions.md

 ### Resource Acquisition / Take The Outpost

 **Description:** Capture and secure an enemy-held outpost or resource site.
 These missions are essential for expanding your territorial control and securing additional income sources.
 You'll need to eliminate the enemy garrison and hold the location long enough to capture the flag.

+**How to Complete:** Capture the target marker (outpost, resource site, or control point) by flipping it to rebel control.
+You must capture the location before the time limit expires.

 **Success:**
 - **Money**: 200 € (normal) / 400 € (difficult)